-- You cant expect to do theme C with students from your own class, you might have to do the project with other students who have also been granted an exemption.
-However, the same quality requirements apply for this project. - You will miss out on important professional input from the trip such as company visits, visits to chambers of commerce and the implementation of practical market analyses. - The student misses out on an important social event in their class.
+- Subject 4 or 5 cannot be completed with students from your own class and must instead be completed with other students who have also been granted an exemption.
+However, the same quality requirements apply for this project. - The student will miss out on important professional input from the trip such as company visits, visits to chambers of commerce and the implementation of practical market analyses. - The student misses out on an important social event in their class

-With absence from the study tour because of a documented illness, death in your immediate family, maternity/paternity leave, pregnancy, childbirth etc., a programme will be agreed upon individually with the head of programme.
+With absence from the study tour because of a documented illness, death, maternity/paternity leave, pregnancy, childbirth etc., another programme will be agreed upon individually with head of the programme.